MavekeJoy/Joy-Code-challenge-3/README.md

 ## FEATURES
 - View details of the first movie including its poster, title, runtime, showtime, and available tickets.
-- Purchase tickets for a movie, with real-time updates to the available ticket count.
+- Purchase tickets for a movie.

 ## SETUP
 - Cloning the Repository.